cwi-swat/langdev/README.md

+*Update on the Corona pandemic:* it is clear enough now that LangDev'20 cannot take place as planned.
+We have canceled the conference room and catering and closed the registration site.
+We will reimburse those who already registered.
+Given that LangDev is an informal meeting focused on socializing, we (the PC) don’t think an online-style conference is a useful replacement of the in-person workshop.
+Instead, we will postpone the workshop and reschedule it when the pandemic is resolved.

 ## LangDev Meetup at JGU Mainz 27-28 April 2020

 The Language Developer’s Meetup (LangDev) is an informal two-day meeting where language engineering enthusiasts from both industry and academia can come together to discuss the state-of-the-art and state-of-the-practice of language engineering.